So what is this all about then?

 Well all I see is a few bullet points in a dull colour scheme.
 How can you be so sure how this thing would pan out in practice?

-Because we have wasted more of our time implementing it, implementing a global air traffic model to exercise it, and analysing the results.
+Because I have wasted more of my time implementing it, implementing a global air traffic model to exercise it, and analysing the results.
 The system and model code are available on Github.
 Go to Modelling for a summary of the findings.

 Hang on a minute.
 I have to fly frequently for my work and family reasons.
 These results prove your scheme is unfairly targetting people like me.